HCL-TECH-SOFTWARE/digital-experience/docs/overview/index.md

 ???+ Important "**Notices for HCL Digital Experience**"

-    This information was developed for products and services offered in the US.
+    HCL legal notices is developed for products and services offered in the US.
 For more information, see [Notices](../overview/wpsnotices.md).